 Germs can spread as far as 6 feet (2 meters) through droplets released in the air when you cough or sneeze.

-Try to stay at least 6 feet away from others with CF and anyone with a cold, flu or infection in all settings, both outdoors and especially indoors, such as at school or work.
+Stay at least 6 feet away from others with cystic fibrosis and anyone with a cold, flu or infection in all settings, both outdoors and especially indoors, such as at school or work.

 For people with CF who do not live together, avoid activities that may put you in close contact with others with CF or anyone who is sick.
-Examples of activities to avoid are:
+Some examples of activities to avoid are:

 Wash your hands with soap and water or clean them with an alcohol-based hand gel.
 Encourage your family and friends to keep their hands clean as well.